 When and why did gingerbread get pigeonholed as a *strictly* holiday treat?
 Sure, I get that all things gingerbread are a holiday tradition, but must that mean that they vanish from the food scene the remaining ten months of the year, with the exception of an occasional gingersnap?

-Two secret ingredients here take this cake to the next level: black pepper and cayenne.
+Two secret ingredients take this gingerbread to the next level: black pepper and cayenne.
 They add a deep, complex heat you just can’t get from the other spices on their own.
-My favorite part of making this recipe is pouring the boiling water over the molasses and baking soda so that it fizzes up and dilutes the molasses into a concoction that’s easy to incorporate into the batter.
+My favorite part of making this recipe is pouring the boiling water over the molasses and baking soda.
+The mixture fizzes up and dilutes the molasses into a liquid that’s easy to incorporate into the batter.

 1 ¼ cups all-purpose flour